j354374/fed-scripting/assignment1/assignment1-readme.md

 }
 ```
+Another code segment has been found to work properly.
+This is from the example provided by w3 schools.

 ```
-// If x is Not a Number or less than one or greater than 10 if (isNaN(fancynumber) || fancynumber < 1 || fancynumber > 50) {
+// If x is Not a Number or less than one or greater than 50 if (isNaN(fancynumber) || fancynumber < 1 || fancynumber > 50) {
     alert("Input is not valid!");
   } else {